In our Ask the Expert series, we sit down with renowned science and medical professionals to get their insights into how to stay healthy.

 There have been a lot of probiotics out there that claim to have various health benefits.

 The majority of these probiotics, however, contain generic probiotic strains—such as lactobacillus and bifidobacteria—that have never been designed for a particular health benefit.

 Pendulum Glucose Control is a combination of 5 microbial strains (including an Akkermansia muciniphila strain) and an Inulin prebiotic.

 Pendulum Glucose Control has been specifically developed to help with the management of A1C and post-meal blood-glucose spikes, and has even been tested in animal models and confirmed in a randomized controlled clinical trial.

 How do you differentiate good probiotics from bad probiotics?

-That's a very difficult question.
-If you go on the internet or if you talk to people that promote probiotics, they usually say theirs is the best, that it has the greatest number of CFUs, or colony forming units, it has the largest number of microbial strains.
+If you go on the Internet or if you talk to people that promote probiotics, they usually say that their probiotic is the best.
+They will tell you that their probiotic has the greatest number of colony-forming units, and that it has the largest number of microbial strains.

-Personally, I am very skeptical of any of these claims that companies make about these probiotic products.
+Personally, I am very skeptical of claims that companies make about these probiotic products.
 The biggest problem with many of these products is that they don't have scientifically demonstrated health benefits in humans.

 The criteria that I would use is solid.
 You need to conduct high-quality, controlled, and randomized clinical studies of a probiotic where patients taking the product have demonstrated a measurable, objective benefit.